Pupil Premium and Covid

 Our aim is to make Reading School as open as possible to all children.
 We know that parents worry about the cost of sending their child to school and we want to take that worry away.
 Any boy offered a place at Reading School, who is eligible for pupil premium, can get financial help via our Reading School Promise.
 The Reading School Promise is available for those students in Years 7 - 11.

-Please click here for the Reading School Promise.
+Please see below for the Reading School Promise document.

 Free School Meals